 Other than the views and skiing, you can also embark on winter hikes in and around Jungfrau.

 Château-d’Oex: Best Balloon Festival in Switzerland winter bucket list

 One of the best balloon festivals worldwide is located in the cute town of Château-d’Oex in Switzerland.
 And this lovely festival happens every year at the end of January and lasts for nine days.
 So here’s another great item to check off in Switzerland in winter!

 Many countries around the world participate in the festival, and each country shows off its beautiful colorful balloons.
 The balloons fly around the town, surrounded by tall standing magnificent mountains (I mean it is the alps!).

 There is also a lot of food and drinks, so you can drink while you watch the colorful balloons light up the sky.
 One of the best things to do at this festival is to ride a balloon.
 When on top, it is one of the most beautiful views you will ever see!

-This festival tradition has been going on since 1979.
-On one Wednesday, there is even a day where the festival is dedicated to the children.
+This festival tradition has been going on since 1979 and is a must add to your Swizterland bucket list.
+On one Wednesday, there is even a day when the festival is dedicated to the children.
 It is an especially great time to bring the family on this day.